- Home Improvement

 Some door security devices offer alarms to scare off intruders and alert home owners while others physically act to stop any forced entry.
 Any one of these items can help improve the level of security of your home, but in some cases, using more than one measure is the safest bet.

 One type of door security device is an alarm.
-There are of course a number of security systems that will monitor your home for which you pay a monthly fee to have an outside organization monitor it and send help if needed.
+Certainly there are security systems that will provide alarms as they monitor your home for a monthly fee.
+They will alert you to intrusions and send help if needed.
 A search online will reveal the options.
+However, even if you can't commit to the monthly expense of a monitored system, you can install some alarms yourself.

-However for those on a tighter budget, you can set up door and window alarms that will sound to scare off intruders.
+You can set up door and window alarms that will sound to scare off intruders as well as alert you to the possible danger.
 In some instance these devices will also call numbers that you program into them, alerting you or whomever you choose.

 Some alarms are a just a bit more sophisticated.
 For instance, another popular option involves mounting a base station on the wall and a sensor over any doors or windows you wish to monitor.
 When motion is detected, the alarm sounds which warns intruders they have been spotted.
 The alarm alerts those in the home, and in many instances, will use an emergency dialer to call phone numbers that the user has programmed into the device.
 The dialer will then play a pre-recorded message to those who receive the call.
 These systems are also easy to install and operate wirelessly, although the base station will require cords to plug them in for AC power and a telephone line.
 They often use peel and stick adhesive for mounting or perhaps the use of screws if desired.